joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 $$p_{\text{value}} = 1-F \left( k-1 \right) \text{.}$$

-SP 800-90B uses a p-velue cutoff of 1%, so for this testing, we want a test failure cutoff so that the overall test has a 99% chance of passing when the null hypothesis is true (that is, when the source is actually IID).
-If we call the per-test chance of failure  `q`, we can bound the chance of observing one or more failures in the the 22 independent SP 800-90B Section 5 IID tests as
+SP 800-90B uses a significance of 1%, so for this testing, we want to select a test failure cutoff so that the overall round (that is, all 22 tests) has a 99% chance of passing when the null hypothesis is true (that is, when the source is actually IID).
+For this to occur, all 22 of the IID tests need to pass, and under the null hypothesis, these tests are independent.
+If we call the targeted per-test chance of failure `q`, then we can bound the chance of observing one or more failures in the the 22 independent SP 800-90B Section 5 IID tests as

 $$ 1 - \left( 1 - q \right)^{22} \leq 0.01 $$